xiaolou86/shardeum-docs/docs/introduction/faqs/shm-coin.md

 Max supply: 508 million SHM
 Distribution:
-● 51% Community - reward to nodes; validators, archive and standby servers ● 18% Sale - 3 month cliff then 2 years linear vesting
+51% Community - reward to nodes; validators, archive and standby servers 18% Sale - 3 month cliff then 2 years linear vesting 15% Team - 3 month cliff then 2 years linear vesting
-● 15% Team - 3 month cliff then 2 years linear vesting
+11% Foundation - unlocked at Token Generation Event (TGE) 5% Ecosystem - unlocked at TGE

-● 11% Foundation - unlocked at Token Generation Event (TGE) ● 5% Ecosystem - unlocked at TGE
+Note : Airdrops + node mining is for the community.
+While we have the overall distribution mechanism for ecosystem participants in place, we are yet to finalize a specific reward schedule for our nodes considering SHM will be a deflationary coin.

 ## Since the community will completely run Shardeum, should we allocate some % of coin distribution to the community too or the team itself means the community?